 About

-Dr. Hardaway’s scholarship has been featured in Introduction to Afrofuturism: A Mixtape in Black Literature & Arts, the Journal of Postsecondary Student Success, the College Student Affairs Journal, the Journal of African American Women and Girls in Education, and Investing in the Educational Success of Black Women and Girls.
+Dr. Hardaway’s work has been featured in Introduction to Afrofuturism: A Mixtape in Black Literature & Arts, the Journal of Postsecondary Student Success, the College Student Affairs Journal, the Journal of African American Women and Girls in Education, and Investing in the Educational Success of Black Women and Girls.

 ABOUT

-Introduction to Afrofuturism: A Mixtape in Black Literature & Arts, the Journal of Postsecondary Student Success, the College Student Affairs Journal, the Journal of African American Women and Girls in Education, and Investing in the Educational Success of Black Women and Girls.
+Dr. Hardaway’s work has been featured in Introduction to Afrofuturism: A Mixtape in Black Literature & Arts, the Journal of Postsecondary Student Success, the College Student Affairs Journal, the Journal of African American Women and Girls in Education, and Investing in the Educational Success of Black Women and Girls.

 Contact/Book Me